MicrosoftDocs/well-architected/well-architected/security/design-identity-role-definitions.md

 Grant roles the appropriate permissions that start with least privilege and add more based on your operational needs.
 Provide clear guidance to your technical teams that implement permissions.
 This clarity makes it easier to detect and correct that reduces human errors such as overpermissioning.

+> [!NOTE]
+> Many organizations manage identity, access, and permissions from a centralized cloud platform team using [CAF Azure Landing Zones](/azure/cloud-adoption-framework/ready/landing-zone/) as a guide for configuration and permissions across multiple workloads.
+If identity and access are managed outside of the workload team, see the [Identity and Access Management Design Area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access) to understand how to apply the proper level of permissions in your application's landing zone.

 - Assign permissions at management group for the segment rather than the individual subscriptions.
 This will drive consistency and ensure application to future subscriptions.
 In general, avoid granular and custom permissions.

 - Consider the built-in roles in Azure before creating custom roles to grant the appropriate permissions to VMs and other objects.